basecamp/policies/cancellation/index.md

 * For frozen accounts: 180 days after being frozen due to billing failures
 * For free accounts: after 365 days of inactivity

 We also retain the right to suspend or terminate accounts for any reason at any time, as outlined in our [Terms of Service](../terms/index.md).
-In practice, this means we will cancel your account without notice if we have evidence that you are using our products to engage in illegal behavior.
+In practice, this generally means we will cancel your account without notice if we have evidence that you are using our products to engage in [abusive behavior](../abuse/index.md).